AndrewToaster/AndrewToaster/README.md

 <h3 align="center">My goals!</h3>

 <p align="center">
-  I love Open-Source projects and my intent is to make stuff that is Open-Sourced and that can help other people.<br/>
+  I love Open-Source projects and my intent is to make stuff that is Open-Source and that can help other people like it helped me.<br/>
 </p>

 <h2 align="center">Repository Showcase</h2>